Isolated-/xgsd-cli/README.md

 Since _v0.3.0_, logs and results are collected by default — see **Configuration** to disable them.

+## Watchdog Protection

+Everyone’s been there: you forget a `break` in a loop, or a step never returns, and suddenly the whole process is hung forever.
+To save you from that headache, xGSD runs each step under a **watchdog**.

+Here’s how it works:

+- If a step keeps emitting events (retries, backoff, logs, etc.), it’s considered alive and continues normally.
+- If a step goes completely silent — no events, no results, no errors — the watchdog kicks in and **kills the process** with a `hard timeout`.
+- This doesn’t interfere with soft timeouts (network delays, retries, backoff) — those are handled as expected.

 ## Configuration

 In _v0.3.0_, an entirely new way of configuring workflows was introduced.